PIN-Cambodia/somleng-scfm/docs/CONTRIBUTING.md

 Before pushing your code changes, please make sure to run the test suite, ensuring that nothing breaks.
 To do this, run the following:

+Since we're using selenium for some of the tests, we need to fire up a chrome headless browser in selenium to properly run all the tests.
+In order to do this, use the following command to start up `docker-compose` instead of the normal one:

+    docker-compose -f docker-compose.yml -f docker-compose-selenium.yml up

-Ensure that docker-compose is running, and then from the same directory, attach to the docker container with bash:
+And then from the same directory, attach to the docker container with bash:

     docker exec -it somleng-scfm_somleng-scfm_1 bash